Home Senior Products 7 Best Lightweight Vacuum Cleaners for Seniors

 There are several things to consider before purchasing the type of lightweight vacuum cleaner that a senior can carry, maneuver, push, and pull.
 Does it need to be moved up and down a staircase?
 That just adds to the problem, and some seniors actually have a lightweight vacuum on each floor of their house, which is a great idea if the funds allow for it.

 1. The vacuum’s filtration system should prevent allergens from getting into the air.
+Hepa filters can help with this.

-senior man cleaning home using vacuum cleaner
+senior man cleaning home using cordless vacuum cleaner on hard floors

 As an additional benefit, most handheld vacuums are also cordless and make a quick cleanup a snap without having to haul a larger vacuum cleaner out of its storage space.
 Seniors may be interested in a standard-sized vacuum that can be adapted to hand-held.
-The problem with handheld vacuums is that they do not have the power or capacity of larger units.
+The problem with handheld vacuums is that they do not have the powerful suction or capacity of larger units.

 1. Upright vacuums will serve most seniors better than canister vacuums.
-Some buyers may wonder about the difference between a canister versus upright vacuum cleaner and which model is more suitable for seniors.
+Some buyers may wonder about the difference between a canister vacuum versus an upright vacuum cleaner and which model is more suitable for seniors.

-When choosing the best vacuum cleaner, seniors need to consider safety, ease of use, suction power, as well as storage.
 The more lightweight the machine, the more suitable it will be for an elderly user.

 7 Great Lightweight Vacuum Cleaners for Seniors

-Eureka Airspeed Ultra-Lightweight Compact Bagless Upright Vacuum Cleaner
+1. Eureka Airspeed Ultra-Lightweight Compact Bagless Upright Vacuum Cleaner

 Eureka Airspeed Ultra-Lightweight Compact Bagless Upright Vacuum Cleaner, Replacement Filter, Green